Polyjet 3D Printing Explained

 FDM (Fused Deposition Modeling) is one of the most popular 3D printing technologies, as it is relatively inexpensive and easy to use.
 FDM works by melting and extruding thermoplastic material, layer by layer, to create a 3D object.
 While FDM can produce parts quickly and with a large build size, it doesn’t offer the same level of detail and accuracy as PolyJet.

-MJF (Multi Jet Fusion) is another 3D printing technology gaining popularity.
+MJF (Multi Jet Fusion) is another 3D printing technology that is gaining popularity.
 MJF works by laying down a layer of powder material and then fusing it with a liquid agent.
 This process allows for parts with complex geometries and precise details.

 SLS (Selective Laser Sintering) uses a laser to sinter or fuse powder materials to create a 3D object.
 SLS can produce parts with high accuracy and detail and can use a wide range of materials.
 However, PolyJet is capable of even more detail.